Have you ever scrolled through Pinterest and seen beautifully organized homes where everything has its place?

 To be organized, you must throw away everything- Getting organized is about decision-making and how much you want to keep is entirely up to you.
 And while parting with important heirlooms or sentimental items is something to consider- it’s not necessary.
 What is necessary is deciding what needs to stay in your home and take up space and what needs to be let go.

-Too expensive to hire an organizer- Some would argue that it’s costing you more when you’re living in clutter than it is to hire a professional organizer.
+Too expensive to get expert advice- Some would argue that it’s costing you more when you’re living in clutter, than it is to join a declutter program and learn exactly the steps to take to have an organized home and maintain organization .
 The truth is, in school, we didn’t learn how to run an organized home.
+But the good news is that you can learn.

 Many of us can figure out ways to create more space, but a professional can help you maximize that space.
-They can also create, implement and teach you a home organization system that’s needed so you don’t end up in the same situation again in the future.
+They can also teach you how to have a home organization system that’s needed so you don’t end up in the same situation again in the future.

 If you’ve been feeling: